guy-davidi/OpenSSLexProject/README.md

 This project provides a basic example of using the OpenSSL library in a C/C++ program.
 It demonstrates how to generate an RSA key pair, perform encryption and decryption using the keys, and save the keys to PEM files.

-## Prerequisites

-- OpenSSL library (version X.X.X or above) must be installed on your system.

 ## Getting Started

 1. Clone the repository or download the source code files.